Everything to know about the controversy over Jordan Chiles’ Olympic bronze medal - KESQ

 What comes next?

-It’s unclear how long it could take for this appeal to work through arbitration – and it’s unclear if Chiles has already returned the medal.
+It’s unclear how long it could take for Team USA’s appeal to work through arbitration – and it’s unclear if Chiles has already returned the medal.

 And while score revisions are not uncommon, Chiles’ case is unusual.
 In the past, athletes have been stripped of their medals when the International Olympic Committee finds evidence of illegal substance use.